ncarlier/webhookd/README.md

 Note that Webhookd is able to run any type of file in this directory as long as the file is executable.
 For example, you can execute a Node.js file if you give execution rights to the file and add the appropriate `#!` header (in this case: `#!/usr/bin/env node`).

+You can find sample scripts in the [example folder](./scripts/examples).
+In particular, examples of integration with Gitlab and Github.

 ### Webhook URL

 The directory structure define the webhook URL.